hyunsik/incubator-tajo/tajo-project/src/site/markdown/review-request-tool.md

   -c CHANGE_DESCRIPTION, --change-description CHANGE_DESCRIPTION
-                        Description of what changed in this revision of the review request when updating an existing request -r REVIEWBOARD, --rb REVIEWBOARD
+                        Description of what changed in this revision of the review request when updating an existing request -pa, --patch-available
+                        Transite the JIRA status to Patch Available.
+If its status is already Patch Available, it updates the status of the JIRA issue by transiting its status to Open and Patch Available sequentially.
+  -r REVIEWBOARD, --rb REVIEWBOARD
                         Review board that needs to be updated -t TESTING, --testing-done TESTING
                         Text for the Testing Done section of the reviewboard -db, --debug          Enable debug mode

 ```

 ### <a name="UploadFirstPatch"></a> Upload the first patch